jasonavecilla/Plate-palette/README.md

 npm run dev
 ```

-5. Open your web browser and visit `http://localhost:3000` to access the Recipe App.
+5. Open your web browser and visit `http://localhost:3000` to access the Plate Palette.

 Feel free to explore, search for your favorite recipes, and enjoy your culinary journey with the Recipe App!